 How does this happen?

-If you’re doing high intensity cardiovascular work (most types of aerobic exercise) and not getting enough calories, you will use some of the protein in muscle for a process called gluconeogenesis to make sure you have enough fuel for your brain.
+If you’re doing high-intensity cardiovascular work (most types of aerobic exercise) and not getting enough calories, you will use some of the protein in muscle for a process called gluconeogenesis.
+Your body does this to make sure you have enough fuel for your brain.
 This is a really important note.

 If you’re on a very low carbohydrate meal plan, then you’re likely getting enough fats and protein to prevent muscle catabolism (if your calories are high enough).